michellesyoon/programming-languages-1/README.md

 ## Early History of Programming Languages

 The early history of programming languages was driven by mathematicians, logicians and philosophers.
 A great way to explore it is the Stanford Encyclopedia of Philosophy (SEP).
-I link articles that feature some of the early researchers in programming language who will appear in our course such as Church, Turing, and Curry and others for whom we do not have time such as Dedekind, Peano, Russell, Hilbert, Brouwer, Goedel, Gentzen.
+I link articles that feature some of the early researchers in programming language who will appear in our course such as Church, Turing, and Curry and logicians and mathematicians for whom we do not have time such as Dedekind, Peano, Russell, Hilbert, Brouwer, Goedel, Gentzen.
 The articles can get quite technical but just reading the introductions gives an idea of the broader questions and developments.
 A nice project could be to arrange the topics and protagonists of these articles into a timeline and then sketch a short history of the most important ideas and how they hang together.

 - [The Modern History of Computing](https://plato.stanford.edu/entries/computing-history/)
 - [Dedekind](https://plato.stanford.edu/entries/dedekind-foundations/) and [The Early Development of Set Theory](https://plato.stanford.edu/entries/settheory-early/)